STUDIO 12 | HANNA TAI: VERTIGO, OR NOT RETURN

 Vertigo, or no return

-Vertigo, or no return explores the physical and hallucinatory effects of vertigo.
+Vertigo, or no return explored the physical and hallucinatory effects of vertigo.
 Using video, sculpture and photography Tai investigates the contingency and fragility of stability and orientation, and the condensing of time.

 Catalog text produced for Gertrude Contemporary and Art and Australia Emerging Writers Program -